brumar/MnemoTrain/README.md

 ## Notes :
 - I'd be happy if you fork or make use of these scripts, I'd be even more happy if you share your datas.
 You could get statistical analysis for free !
 - This is not intended to be a high quality repository (messy code, lack of documentation, bad file structure)
 - Tested on python2.7 32bits windows.
-File opening won't work on other os for the moment, so you have to open them manually.
 - The beloved **runFeats.py** run all the disciplines (except spoken numbers).
 Datas (mainly about errors) are stored in a csv file.
 - Abstract images and Name and Faces are poorly tested for the moment.
 Ressources are lacking for these disciplines.
 - error.properties and profile.properties, files in the loci directories are intendend to be edited by the user to let the system know his memory systems and is set of journeys.